 Some breeders believe they minimize the possibility of producing a sterile animal by never breeding a polled goat to a polled goat, whereas others don’t worry about the possibility and believe the rate of incidence is the same whether breeding polled to polled, polled to horned, or horned to horned.

-If you are buying wethers or does intended only for pets and are not planning to breed them, then you simply need to decide whether you want the goats to have horns or not.
+If you are buying wethers or does intended only for pets and are not planning to breed them, then you simply need to decide whether you want the goats to have horns.
 If going with the hornless option, then it doesn’t matter whether the goats have been disbudded or are polled, they simply won’t have horns.

-If however, you are buying goats that you later intend to breed, milk, or show, then the options have more implications for the future.
+However, if you are buying does that you later intend to breed, milk, or show, then the options have more implications for the future.
 First of all, a horned dairy goat typically cannot be shown, and it’s difficult and somewhat dangerous (think about getting hit with a horn in the eye) to work around a horned goat when milking.
-That often restricts new owners choices to hornless goats.
+That often restricts new owners to choosing hornless goats.

-If you are buying goats that you later plan to breed and want hornless goats, then polled versus disbudded becomes a consideration.
-Getting a polled doe or buck should greatly minimize the amount of disbudding you or your veterinarian will need to perform over the years.
+If you are buying does that you later plan to breed and want hornless goats, then polled versus disbudded becomes a consideration.
+Getting a polled doe will likely minimize the amount of disbudding you or your veterinarian will need to perform over the years.
 But, they are still somewhat difficult to find from herds with great milk production, show, and linear appraisal credentials.